S2/03. Convergence

 Mae managed to crack up a small laugh over the little knot in her stomach.
 "Even then, I doubt Herbert would get involved with her.
 He's just not the type for affairs or any other scandals.
 And, I just cannot believe he'd like someone like her."

 "But if she's at his house so often, he has to like her somehow, doesn't he?"
-Nia insisted.
+Naiah insisted.
 "Of course, he wouldn't spill it all around, yet.
 Him being freshly divorced, her being married..."

 Mae didn't answer.
 In her head, a million thoughts jumped all over the place, many of them contradicting each other.

-Nia examined her with growing concern.
+Naiah examined her with growing concern.

 "Aww, baby!"
 She then cried out.
 "Don't be sad...
 I know it hurts, especially since he cared so little about you in the end – but you've got to hold your head up high!
 I bet she's a total downgrade from you, anyway!
 I mean – a sports teacher??"